Ming-Shu/Data-Structure/README.md

-# Data-Structure
-Data Structure in C
+This code describes how to implement data structures in C